 - Transportation (school, clinical) - price will vary

 Prior to application, it is recommended that students meet with an academic advisor.
 The advisor can help plan courses, clarify program requirements and review the student's academic history.

 - All applicants must be admitted to St. Louis Community College.

-- All applicants must complete the following entrance requirements before applying for acceptance into the Radiologic Technology program.
+- All applicants must complete the following requirements before completing a Radiologic

 - MTH:050 Mathematical Literacy